Asahi Kasei

 The Challenge

-Asahi Kasei isn't a company where the Workday team just keeps the lights on.
-With 46,000 employees across 20+ countries, the 4-person Workday team operates more like an internal product org — optimizing payroll, tightening security audits, evaluating new modules like Engagement Builder and Skills Cloud.
-Christian, a senior Workday analyst, spends as much time on the strategic roadmap as he does on break-fix.
+Asahi Kasei isn't a company where the Workday team keeps the lights on.
+With 49,000+ employees across 20+ countries, the four-person Workday team operates more like an internal product org: running a live Workday-to-ServiceNow core connector integration, optimizing payroll, tightening security audits, evaluating new modules like Engagement Builder and Skills Cloud.
+Christian Delcid, a senior Workday analyst, splits his time roughly 50/50 between break-fix support and strategic work.
 That's the job.
 The problem was that even simple questions came with enormous overhead.

-Across all four admins, each person was losing 30 to 90 minutes per day to research.
+Christian estimated he was losing 30 to 90 minutes per day to research.
 Not complex analysis.
 Not deep architectural thinking.
 Just finding answers.
-The workflow looked the same every time: start in Workday Community, hit a dead end, pivot to SharePoint, check the internal wiki, skim a Slack thread from three months ago, open fifteen browser tabs, and eventually piece together something that might be correct.
+The workflow looked the same every time: start in Workday Community, hit a dead end on deprecated threads and reorganized documentation, pivot to SharePoint, check the internal wiki, skim a Slack thread from four months ago, open fifteen browser tabs, and eventually piece together something that might be correct.
+On top of that, another 30 minutes each morning reviewing Community digest emails just to stay current.

 "I'd go in for one question and get stuck in rabbit holes.
 An hour and a half later, I'd have 10 tabs open and no idea what my original goal was."